 - Note: It is preferred that you submit your internship application before the Add deadline.
 However, you can still apply after the Add deadline.
 If in doubt, contact Dr. Jia Shi -- email@example.com.

-2. Apply using the following links.
-Link to DocuSign will auto-forward to all parties who need to provide a signature.
+- The application leads to a link to DocuSign, which will auto-forward to all parties who need to provide a signature.

 Conduct the Internship

 - Develop a plan to complete the requirements of the work.
 This is done in collaboration with your internship supervisor.

 - Agree to work in professional manner and observe the required dress code.